sabi-31/My_Perfect_Arch-linux/README.md

 	```
 	sudo pacman -S flatpak
+	flatpak install flatseal
 	```

+	>Flatseal is a GUI app that can help to manage the permissions of flatpaks installed.
+It can also help to enable Wayland support for apps like Obsidian, in case you want to use fractional scaling.

-	You can search for applications you need on [Flathub](https://flathub.org/).
+	You can search for any other applications you need on [Flathub](https://flathub.org/).

 7. [Optional Repositories](https://wiki.archlinux.org/title/Official_repositories#)